“So as I was saying, you’ll never know what you’re up against until you actually experience it,” Ming Dao finished his latest tale.

 “Everyone seems to get along fine on the surface, but we always have this ‘trust’ issue going on.
 It’s also the reason why we don’t hang around the girls anymore until recently with the whole running into each other.
 Can’t really blame Angela since she’s being careful and protective of her friends but it’s getting on our nerves really.”

 “And in case you’re wondering,” Jacky continued.
 “Bianca was never part of the feud so you can be assured.
 She wasn’t stuck between us.
-In fact, we just know her recently after she moved back here.”
+In fact, we just met her recently after she moved back here.”

 “No wonder you guys don’t know Qiao or Chen Yi either,” Ming Dao commented, finally understanding the link.
 “It’s a complicated group, huh?”